CASE STUDY

 In 2021 we successfully won a competitive tender from the Defence Infrastructure Organisation to manage the real and perceived risk of UXO at Mappleton Beach, Hull.

-Substantial EOD efforts have been made over the past twenty years to manage the UXO risk to the public.
+Substantial explosive ordnance disposal (EOD) efforts have been made over the past twenty years to manage the UXO risk to the public.
 Although most of the ammunition expended on the range was on land-based targets, thousands of items of UXO appear on the beach each year.
-The rate of erosion in the area is on average 2.5m per year.
+The rate of erosion in the area is on average, 2.5m per year and features some of the fastest eroding coastline in Europe.
 As the sea erodes the cliffs, causing them to topple, UXO contamination on the headland is deposited on the beach.
-It is thought that over 2.5 million items of ammunition were expended on the range.
-On clean-up operations by 5131 RAF bomb disposal squadron, over 55,000 practice bombs were removed.

 Brimstone’s presence at RAF Cowden